-- Uncut Carpet Pile: Carpet is made when loops of fabric are threaded through matting to create the fibers in the surface.
+- Uncut carpet pile: Carpet is made when loops of fabric are threaded through matting to create the fibers on the surface.
 When the entire loop is left uncut, it is called “loop pile” or “Berber pile carpet.”
 The advantage of this type of carpet is that it tends to be highly durable, resistant to stains and easy to maintain.
 The drawback is that it can be less soft, and padded then cut carpet pile, making it less comfortable in a bedroom setting.

 - Cut carpet pile: When the loop used to make carpet is cut, it leaves behind single strands that make up the plush surface of the material.
 The angle that the loop is cut at, and the way the individual fibers are treated afterward, can lead to the creation of carpeting that has a variety of textures.
 While these carpets tend to be soft and attractive, the bristling nature of the fibers makes it much easier to see indentations and footmarks.
 It also tends to more easily show wear over time, meaning that it has to be replaced on a fairly regular basis.